Las Gabias: History

 The history of the town dates back centuries.
-In 1922, a subterranean building identified as being either paleo-Christian baptistery or Christian-Byzantine, which could be dated to the second half of the fourth century or the first years of the fifth century.
+In 1922, a subterranean building was identified as being either a paleo-Christian baptistery or a Christian-Byzantine one, which could be dated to the second half of the fourth century or the first years of the fifth century.
 There are also remains of a Roman mill and an Islamic tower, which was a strong point of the defense of the city of Granada before the Christian advance from Alhama de Granada.
 In the town center of Gabia Grande there is a parish dating back to the beginning of the 20th century.
-This parish is neo-gothic, The old parish due to an earthquake and over the years, had to be demolished.
+This parish is neo-gothic in design.
+The old parish had to be demolished due to an earthquake.
 Also in the center of the same town there is a hermitage, dating from the sixteenth century, where the patron saint of the town, "la Virgen de las Nieves".
 In the middle of the 19th century the bell tower was made.
 Gabia Chica has a sixteenth-century Byzantine style church that gives worship to the patron saint of the same town, "la Virgen del Rosario".